 Philadelphia Legal Assistance (PLA) is an equal opportunity employer.
 PLA values a diverse work environment and strongly encourages women, people of color, people who identify as LGBTQ, people with disabilities, people who have experienced poverty or homelessness, and people who have had prior contact with the juvenile, criminal, or child welfare systems to apply.
 PLA invites all applicants to include in their cover letter a statement about how your unique background and/or experiences might contribute to the diversity, cultural vitality, and perspective of our staff and legal services practice.
 Interested applicants should email a cover letter and resume, preferably in one PDF document, to: firstname.lastname@example.org.

-Application deadline is January 15, 2022.
-However, the position will be filled as soon as an appropriate candidate is identified.
+Applications will be accepted on a rolling basis.
+The position will be filled as soon as an appropriate candidate is identified.